tillson/git-hound/README.md

 ![Git Hound](assets/logo.png)

 Git Hound makes it easy to find exposed APi keys on GitHub using pattern matching, targetted querying, and a scoring system.
+This differs from other OSINT GitHub scanners by searching keywords across GitHub rather than targetting specific organizations and its users ([GitRob](https://github.com/michenriksen/gitrob) is an excellent tool that specifically scans organizations).

 ## Usage